How to Apply to the Accelerated M.A. Program

 The Accelerated M.A. offers Wheaton College undergraduate students the opportunity to earn a master's degree in as little as one year by taking graduate credit courses during their senior year.

 The Accelerated M.A.
-Program is offered through the following degrees:
+Program is offered for the following degrees:

 - M.A. in Biblical Exegesis*